 An expat guide to healthcare and health insurance in Nigeria

 Are you researching an expat health insurance for Nigeria?
-It is important to inform yourself on the local healthcare system first.
+It is important to learn about the local healthcare system first.

 Nigeria has a dysfunctional healthcare system.
 It is therefore strongly recommended to take out international health insurance which includes evacuation or repatriation, before moving to Nigeria.